moelmou/moelmou/README.md

-- 🔭 I’m currently working on finishing my senior year at the national school of applied sciences of Khouribga as a software engineer | Working as a Salesforce Consultant Intern at Deloitte Extended Services
+- 🔭 I’m currently working on finishing my senior year at the national school of applied sciences of Khouribga as a software engineer | Working as a Salesforce Consultant at Deloitte
 - 🌱 I’m currently learning more about ERPs and CRM software (SAP, 1C, Odoo and Salesforce)
 - 👯 I’m looking to collaborate on salesforce projects.
 - 💬 Ask me about software, techStartups and greenTech.